uhub/awesome-swift/README.md

 * [FlexMonkey/MarkingMenu](https://github.com/FlexMonkey/MarkingMenu) - Swift MarkingMenu
 * [sgr-ksmt/PDFGenerator](https://github.com/sgr-ksmt/PDFGenerator) - A simple generator of PDF written in Swift.
 * [sachinkesiraju/SwiftExample](https://github.com/sachinkesiraju/SwiftExample) - NOTE: There is absolutely nothing significant about this repo other than the fact that it was published a couple hours after Swift was first announced.
 For more comprehensive + up-to-date examples of the Swift language, I'd recommend other great resources on this site.
-* [kickstarter/Kickstarter-Prelude](https://github.com/kickstarter/Kickstarter-Prelude) - A collection of useful Swift tools that are used in the Kickstarter apps.
 * [Herb-Sun/OKKLineSwift](https://github.com/Herb-Sun/OKKLineSwift) - Draw the K-Line by Swift, support iOS & macOS
 * [geek5nan/FanFanSwift](https://github.com/geek5nan/FanFanSwift) - 翻翻看 Swift 版
 * [Jasdev/Public-Extension](https://github.com/Jasdev/Public-Extension) - :wrench: A weekly log of handy Swift extensions